 On the day of this year, the Daigyō-e Ceremony (the memorial ceremony for Daigyō Sonrei) was solmenly held at the Reception Hall of the Head Temple.

-The Spring Higan-e Ceremony was solemnly held in the Head Temple and in every local temple in Japan.
+The Honin-shiki Ceremony was solemnly held at the Reception Hall in the Head Temple for the first time in four years.

 The Otaiya Ceremony of the Kōshi-e (the memorial ceremony for Second High Priest Nikko Shonin) on February 6th and the Goshōtō-e Ceremony of the Kōshi-e on February 7th were solemnly officiated in the Head Temple.